Black Hawk War: Bad Axe

 The Battle of Bad Axe began at about 9:00 am on August 2 after the Americans caught up with the remnants of the British Band a few miles downstream from the mouth of the Bad Axe River.
 The British Band was reduced to roughly 500 people by this time, including about 150 warriors.
 The warriors fought with the Americans while the Native noncombatants frantically tried to cross the river.
 Many made it to one of the two nearby islands, but were dislodged after the steamboat Warrior returned at noon, carrying regulars and Menominees allied with the Americans.

 The battle was another lopsided victory for the Americans, who lost just 14 men, including one Menominee who died by friendly fire and was buried with honors alongside the US soldiers.
 At least 260 members of the British Band were killed, including about 110 who drowned while trying to cross the river.
-Although the regular soldiers of the U.S. Army generally tried to avoid needless bloodshed, many of the militiamen intentionally killed Native noncombatants, sometimes in cold blood.
+Although the U.S. Army generally tried to avoid needless bloodshed, many American militiamen intentionally killed Native noncombatants, sometimes in cold blood.
 The encounter was, in the words of historian Patrick Jung, "less of a battle and more of a massacre".

 Menominees from Green Bay, who had mobilized a battalion of nearly 300 men, arrived too late for the battle.
 They were upset at having missed the chance to fight their old enemies, and so on August 10, General Scott sent 100 of them after a part of the British Band that had escaped.
 Indian agent Samuel C. Stambaugh, who accompanied them, urged the Menominees not to take any scalps, but Chief Grizzly Bear insisted that such a prohibition could not be enforced.
 The group tracked down about ten Sauks, only two of whom were warriors.
 The Menominees killed and scalped the warriors, but spared the women and children.

 The Dakotas, who had volunteered 150 warriors to fight against the Sauks and Meskwakis, also arrived too late to participate in the Battle of Bad Axe, but they pursued the members of the British Band who made it across the Mississippi into Iowa.
 On about August 9, in the final engagement of the war, they attacked the remnants of the British Band along the Cedar River, killing 68 and taking 22 prisoners.
 Ho-Chunks also hunted survivors of the British Band, taking between fifty and sixty scalps.